Skip to Main Content

 If you have private student loans managed by Navient

 While Navient's private student loan portfolio is less substantial than its FFEL portfolio, the servicer still has $17 billion of private student loans under its control.
-Like the FFEL loans, private student loans will become the responsibility of MOHELA to service after the transition is completed throughout the later half of 2024 and the upcoming two years.
+Like the FFEL loans, private student loans will become the responsibility of MOHELA to service after the transition is completed throughout the latter half of 2024 and the upcoming two years.

 If you have federal loans managed by Navient

-Navient stopped servicing other federal student loans beside FFEL loans as of Dec.
+Navient stopped servicing other federal student loans besides FFEL loans as of Dec.
 31, 2021.
 So if you had other federal loans serviced by Navient in the past, you should not be impacted by this new transition.
 It’s likely that Aidvantage has already been servicing your loan for several years.

 Related: 8 Ways To Lower Your Student Loan Payments